-In December, 2010, the College the acquired a collection of personal letters and documents, diaries, manuscripts and the 2000+ book collection from the Estate of Shelby Dade Foote, Jr. (1916-2005).
+In December, 2010, the College the acquired a collection of personal letters and documents, diaries, manuscripts and the 2000+ book collection from the Estate of Shelby Dade Foote, Jr. (1916-2005), thanks in great part to Steve and Riea Lainoff.
 It is a treasure trove for southern literary scholars and historians.
 The Foote diaries begin during his service in the Mississippi National Guard and Marine Corps.
 Nearly each day for sixty years from the 1940s to 2004, Foote jotted down short notes about what he read and watched on television, the music to which he listened, what he thought about and whom he saw.
 The first Shelby Foote Fellow, Jordan Redmon, Class of 2013, began scanning and transcribing the diaries in 2012.

 Manuscripts constitute another major part of the collection and include everything from his earliest writings (poetry written in high school) through the manuscript and notes for his unfinished novel, Two Gates to the City.
 Manuscripts of four of his five novels and the last volume of his Civil War trilogy, The Civil War, A Narrative are included, as are the research notes and original maps for The Civil War.
 Letters make up another important part of the collection.
 Correspondents include U.S. presidents, governors and senators, Hollywood producers, and other authors including Cormac McCarthy and Eudora Welty.
 Foote’s lifelong friendship with author Walker Percy is recorded in several unpublished letters to and from Percy, while letters and photographs from the Foote family in Mississippi are also included.
 Finally, Foote’s personal interests are evident in his music collection and in videos, audiobooks, and magazines.